zspine/docs/core/design.md

 Then, it's up to the developer to feed API Platform with an hydrated instance of this API resource object by implementing the [`DataProviderInterface`](data-providers.md).
-Basically, the data provider will query the persistence system (RDBMS, document or graph DB, external API...), and must hydrate and return the POPO that has been designed in the first time.
+Basically, the data provider will query the persistence system (RDBMS, document or graph DB, external API...), and must hydrate and return the POPO that has been designed as mentioned above.

-When updating a state (`POST`, `PUT`, `PATCH`, `DELETE` HTTP methods), it's up to the developer to persist properly the data provided by API Platform's resource object [hydrated by the serializer](serialization.md) to the persistence system.
+When updating a state (`POST`, `PUT`, `PATCH`, `DELETE` HTTP methods), it's up to the developer to properly persist the data provided by API Platform's resource object [hydrated by the serializer](serialization.md).
 To do so, there is another interface to implement: [`DataPersisterInterface`](data-persisters.md).

-Here is the reverse operation, this class will read the API resource object (the one marked with `@ApiResource`) and:
+This class will read the API resource object (the one marked with `@ApiResource`) and:

 * persist it directly in the database;
 * or hydrate a DTO then trigger a command;
 * or populate an event store;
 * or persist the data in any other useful way.

-The logic to execute in data persisters is the responsibility of application developers, and is **out of the API Platform's scope**.
+The logic of data persisters is the responsibility of application developers, and is **out of the API Platform's scope**.

 For [Rapid Application Development](https://en.wikipedia.org/wiki/Rapid_application_development), convenience and prototyping, **if and only if the class marked with `@ApiResource` is also a Doctrine entity**, the developer can use the Doctrine